nyergler/nyergler.github.io/content/posts/2004-10-12-anatomy-of-a-sherlock-channel.md

     </p>

   * <p class="first">
       Finally, everything is XQuery is an assignment.
 Well, not everything, but more than you’d expect, so you may as well start thinking that way.
-For example, an <tt class="docutils literal"><span class="pre">if...then...else</span></tt> (and yes, the <tt class="docutils literal">else</tt> is mandatory) block is actually more like a ternary construct than a decision block.
+For example, an `if...then...else` (and yes, the `else` is mandatory) block is actually more like a ternary construct than a decision block.
 That is, instead of the following:
     </p>

     <pre class="literal-block">if ($foo &gt; 0) then